stevearc/overseer.nvim/doc/reference.md

 require("overseer").setup({
   -- Patch nvim-dap to support preLaunchTask and postDebugTask dap = true,
-  -- Overseer can wrap any call to vim.system and vim.fn.jobstart as a task. wrap_builtins = {
-    enabled = false,
-    condition = function(cmd, caller, opts)
-      return true
-    end,
-  },
   -- Configure the task list
   task_list = {
     -- Default direction.
 Can be "left", "right", or "bottom"